 March 06, 2014

-Authors: Wendy Goodrich and P. Banks, BioTek Instruments, Inc., Winooski, VT; Sonia Magaña, Sarah M. Schlemmer, Daniel V. Lim, University of South Florida Advanced Biosensors Laboratory, Tampa, FL; Nicole Montgomery, John David, 3M Food Safety Division, St. Paul, MN
+Authors: Wendy Goodrich and Peter Banks, Agilent Technologies, Inc.; Sonia Magaña, Sarah M. Schlemmer, and Daniel V. Lim, University of South Florida Advanced Biosensors Laboratory; Nicole Montgomery and John David, 3M Food Safety Division

 Foodborne illness traced to fruits and vegetables coupled with new draft guidelines for produce issued in the Food Modernization and Safety Act (FMSA) have increased attention and research on methods for ensuring end-product safety.
-For large volume samples, such as produce wash, many current food testing protocols utilize random sampling of small volumes.
-An alternative and novel method has been developed to increase the probability of finding low numbers of cells via collection and concentration of representative sub-samples of larger volumes for indirect testing of food-borne pathogens.
-Demonstrated here is a user friendly, low-cost semi-automated method used to detect Escherichia coli O157:H7, Listeria monocytogenes, and Salmonella enterica Typhimurium from 5% organic load lettuce wash.
-This method could be useful for measuring microbial load reduction levels after flume washing of fresh produce, such as demonstrated here on samples from a pilot-scale leafy greens processing line.
+For large volume samples, such as produce wash, many current food testing protocols use a random sampling of small volumes.
+An alternative and novel method has been developed to increase the probability of finding low numbers of cells via collection and concentration of representative sub-samples of larger volumes for indirect testing of foodborne pathogens.
+This application note demonstrates a user‑friendly, low-cost semi-automated method used to detect Escherichia coli O157:H7, Listeria monocytogenes, and Salmonella enterica Typhimurium from 5% organic load lettuce wash.
+This method could be useful for measuring microbial load reduction levels after flume washing of fresh produce, such as demonstrated on samples from a pilot-scale leafy greens processing line.

 Testing for major bacterial pathogens in fresh produce is challenging for many reasons including the time required to detect viable levels of bacteria, the short shelf life of these products, and the magnitude and diversity of produce composition, life cycle handling, and geographic source.
-Ground soils and other environmental factors such as agricultural animal, wildlife, or insect grazing; irrigation source water and composition; human contact; and transport and production facility equipment can all expose raw produce to potentially deadly pathogens.
+Ground soils and other environmental factors such as agricultural animal, wildlife, or insect grazing, irrigation source water and composition, human contact, and transport and production facility equipment can all expose raw produce to potentially deadly pathogens.
 According to the United States Center for Disease Control and Prevention, Escherichia coli O157:H7, Listeria monocytogenes, and Salmonella enterica are three of eight known pathogens that account for the vast majority of reported foodborne illness, hospitalizations, and deaths each year.
-Salmonellosis is the most commonly reported bacterial food-borne illness resulting in hospitalization and/or death, and listeriosis caused by L. monocytogenes has the third highest reported incidence of death.
+Salmonellosis is the most commonly reported bacterial foodborne illness resulting in hospitalization or death, and listeriosis caused by L. monocytogenes has the third highest reported incidence of death.
 These pathogens are also characterized as possessing high persistence once established in food processing environments.
-E. coli O157:H7 is an enterohemorrhagic E. coli (EHEC), a group recognized as the primary cause of hemorrhagic colitis (bloody diarrhea) that can progress to fatal hemolytic uremic syndrome (HUS).
+E. coli O157:H7 is an enterohemorrhagic E. coli (EHEC), a group recognized as the primary cause of hemorrhagic colitis (bloody diarrhea) that can progress to fatal hemolytic uremic syndrome (HUS).1

 Different methods exist for detecting foodborne pathogens, but an ongoing challenge in perishable food testing is the enrichment time required for pathogen analysis, up to 40+ hours depending on the organism according to generally accepted regulatory protocols.
 Methods designed to decrease the time to result, therefore, are particularly desirable for fresh produce.

-The Portable Multi-Use Automated Concentration System (PMACS) uses a proprietary dead-end ultrafiltration system designed to increase the probability of finding low numbers of pathogenic cells in larger, more representative samples.
-Concentration of cells from larger volumes can potentially decrease the time to result through shorter enrichments.
+The portable multi-use automated concentration system (PMACS) uses a proprietary dead-end ultrafiltration system designed to increase the probability of finding low numbers of pathogenic cells in larger, more representative samples.2 Concentration of cells from larger volumes can potentially decrease the time to result through shorter enrichments.
 Proof-of-principle research supporting the ability of the device to achieve this goal has been undertaken using detection technologies of qPCR and electrochemiluminescence.
-Alternatively, absorbance-based ELISA offers a user friendly, low cost alternative that detects bacteria with high specificity, although requiring higher cell counts for sensitivity.
-Paired with the PMACS, however, standard ELISA affords more rapid detection of pathogens when low levels are concentrated as shown here in lettuce wash.
+Alternatively, absorbance-based ELISA offers a user-friendly, low-cost alternative that detects bacteria with high specificity, although requiring higher cell counts for sensitivity.
+Paired with the PMACS, however, standard ELISA affords more rapid detection of pathogens when low levels are concentrated as shown in this application note in lettuce wash.

 - Escherichia coli O157:H7, ATCC 35150